open-feature/open-feature-operator/docs/kube_flagd_proxy.md

 ## Implementation

-Update the end to end test in `/config/samples/end-to-end.yaml` to use the `"kube-flagd-proxy"` provider, the source should be prefixed with `core.openfeature.dev/`.
+Update the end to end test in `/config/samples/end-to-end.yaml` to use the `"kube-flagd-proxy"` provider, the source should be a `namespace/name`.

 ```diff
 apiVersion: core.openfeature.dev/v1alpha2